Oath of office: President and Vice President

+Saya berjanji dengan sungguh-sungguh akan memenuhi kewajiban Presiden (Wakil Presiden) Republik Indonesia dengan sebaik-baiknya dan seadil-adilnya; memegang teguh Undang-Undang Dasar dan menjalankan segala undang-undang serta peraturannya dengan selurus-lurusnya; serta berbakti kepada Nusa dan Bangsa.

-I solemnly promise that I will perform the duties of the President (or Vice-President) of the Republic of Indonesia to the best of my ability and as justly as possible, and that I will strictly observe the constitution and consistently implement the law and regulations in the service of the country and the people.
+I solemnly promise that I will perform the duties of the President (or Vice President) of the Republic of Indonesia to the best of my ability and as justly as possible, and that I will strictly observe the constitution and consistently implement the law and regulations in the service of the country and the people.

-In case any sessions can not be held, like one in 1998 when the protesters took control of the parliament building, the oath can be performed before the MPR chairperson and vice chairpersons, as well as the Chief Justice and his/her deputies with presence of the chairperson of every chambers.
+In case any sessions can not be held, like one in 1998 when the protesters took control of the parliament building, the oath can be performed before the MPR speaker and deputy speakers, with presence of the Chief Justice and his/her deputies.